“Caring for a loved one strains even

 In Stress Management: In-Depth – Caregiver Stress: Tips for Taking Care of Yourself – Signs of Caregiver Stress the Mayo Clinic elaborate on:

-“As a caregiver, you may be so focused on your loved one that you don’t realize that your own health and well-being are suffering.
-Watch for these signs of caregiver stress:
+“As a caregiver, you may be so focused on your loved one that you don’t see how caregiving affects your own health and well-being.
+The signs of caregiver stress include:

 • Feeling tired often